 I kicked and screamed as he dragged me along the carpet floor out of my bedroom and into the hall way.
 Another monster appeared and took a hold of my legs and together they lifted me off the ground and out of my flat.
 They carried me along the balcony and down the stairs.
 People watched as I went past.
 People I had once called friend did nothing as I was carried past.
 Some looked on with pity, others with grief, but all looked on with fear.
 When we reached the bottom of the stairs there was a white van its back doors open wide revealing a dark void within.
 I started to struggle again.
 I couldn't go in there I couldn't.
 But my attempts were in vain.
 The monsters threw me in and closed the door encasing me in darkness.
 It swallowed me depriving my senses.
 I shrank into a ball barely feeling the van move off as it drove me away from my home and into a fate that I dared not think about.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Alice SimpsonWrite a Review